-The Institute for Learning Technologies, Teachers College/Columbia University granted Spotted Dog Press permission to link to their site where you can read a review written in 1946 by Museum of Modern Art/New York curator Nancy Newhall detailing the difficulties that Ansel Adams had trying to exhibit his BORN FREE AND EQUAL photographs.
+The Institute for Learning Technologies, Teachers College/Columbia University granted Spotted Dog Press permission to link to their website and the review written in 1946 by Museum of Modern Art/New York curator Nancy Newhall detailing the difficulties that Ansel Adams had trying to exhibit his BORN FREE AND EQUAL photographs.
 Click here to read Nancy Newhall’s review.

 “Magnificent!
 Ansel would have been proud.”

 Mary Street Alinder, author, Ansel Adams: A Biography

 “There is an invisible clause in the U.S. Constitution that makes its appearance throughout America’s youthful history.
 “All men are created equal, but . . .”
 The voice trails off into hollow chambers, embraced by fear and empty of sound reasoning. . .
 For America’s beloved photographer Ansel Adams, the silence was deafening. . .Spotted Dog Press publisher and editor Wynne Benti knows the tribulations of bringing such a book back, after being out of circulation to much of the nation and virtually unaccepted during its time. . .
 Adams saw that the people of Manzanar were representative of the best of Americans in the worst of times. . . the story belongs to us all.”

 Rafu Shimpo, Los Angeles

 “Born Free and Equal is a powerful highly recommended historically factual book, accurately capturing with poetic realism a dark and controversial aspect of America’s World War II history.”

 “I am so proud of this book–something to give my children so they will never forget.”

 “Beautiful book, paper. . .Ansel Adams was a very astute man, but the whole event smacks of wartime censorship to me. . .”

 Dave Dutton, Dutton’s Books, North Hollywood